What we do

 Kamal 35, from Sudan, arrived in London 6 years ago and joined our organisation 8 months ago.

-"When I come to Open house, my stress and headache disappear, and when I speak to friends here I just feel much better.
+"When I come to Open house on Monday afternoons, my stress and headache disappear, and when I speak to my friends here I just feel much better.
 We eat good food, chat... people are interested in getting to know me, my English is improving so quickly.
 I genuinely enjoy it here...I have hope for the future now"

 Aliah, 28, from Afghanistan, arrived in London 2 years ago and joined our organisation 6 months ago.

 "I felt really hopeless whenever I watched the news, thinking of people who had to leave their homes because of war or persecution, and then feeling like nobody here wanted anything to do with it.
-Refugee Connection was literally the only organisation I could find where I could just spend time with someone who is going through the refugee process, as a friend and not as a 'volunteer'.
-I could meet someone and introduce them to my friends and family, not have to mentor them or be subjected to a time limit...
-I've got to know people I would never normally have the opportunity to meet, in a very genuine way, and that alone has enriched my life in countless ways"
+Refugee Connection was literally the only organisation I could find where I could just spend time with someone as a friend and not as a 'volunteer'.
+I could meet people and get to know them in an easy-going way, not have to mentor them or be subjected to a time limit...
+I've got to know people I would never normally have the opportunity to meet, in a very genuine way, and that alone has enriched my life in countless ways - in a nutshell: I've met some lovely people and had a laugh!"

 Nina, 47, from the UK, joined our organisation 7 months ago.